 My interest in palm oil and its effects on the environment started when I went vegan in 2014 (I am not vegan anymore but that’s a post for another day).
-My interest peaked in 2016 when I went on an overseas conservation trip to Sumatra, in which we helped to plant fruit trees where palm oil used to grow and educate locals on the detrimental effects of palm oil on both the environment and on the wildlife (Specifically the Sumatran Orang Utans).
+My interest then peaked in 2016 when I went on an Sumatra conservation trip to help plant fruit trees on where palm oil used to grow.
+That’s where they educate locals on the detrimental effects of palm oil on both the environment and wildlife (Specifically the Sumatran Orang Utans).

-Do you know that palm oil or palm kernel oil is estimated to be in half of all packaged products in supermarkets?
-Similar to soybean and corn oil, palm oil is processed into a large number of foods and consumer products and is often a key ingredient in many foods and household items.
-In addition, the move towards biodiesel has also increased the demand for palm oil.
+Do you know palm oil is estimated to be in half of all supermarket packaged products?
+Similar to soybean and corn oil, it is processed into many foods and consumer products.
+And it is often a key ingredient in many foods and household items.
+In addition, the move towards biodiesel has also increased the demand for it.

-Why is palm oil extensively used in our everyday lives?
+Why is it extensively used in our everyday lives?

 According to the Malaysian Palm Oil Board, palm oil has a balanced fatty acid composition in which the level of saturated fatty acids is almost equal to that of the unsaturated fatty acids.
 Palmitic acid (44%-45%) and oleic acid (39%-40%) are the major component acids, with linoleic acid (10%-11%) and only a trace amount of linolenic acid.
 The low level of linoleic acid and the virtual absence of linolenic acid make the oil relatively stable to oxidative deterioration.

-Now, we have to ask ourselves- what are the environmental effects of palm oil?
-Why is sustainable palm oil so important?
-Answering these questions will help us understand the need to raise awareness on the prevalence of palm oil, the effects it has and steps we can take to move away from unsustainable palm oil.
+Now, we have to ask ourselves- what are the environmental effects?
+Why is a sustainable option so important?
+Answering these questions will help us understand the need to raise awareness on the prevalence of unsustainable palm oil.
+Also, the effects it has and the steps we can take to move away from it.

 Every hour, 300 football fields of precious remaining forest is being ploughed to the ground across South East Asia to make way for palm oil plantations.
-It is no doubt that palm oil is destructive to the lungs of the earth – our rainforests.
+It is no doubt that it is destructive to the lungs of the earth – our rainforests.

 In Africa, Asia, Latin America and Oceania, millions of acres of land are cleared to plant palm oil.
-In fact, our neighbours Malaysia and Indonesia produce 80% of the world’s palm oil and the primary technique used to clear forests is through the method of slash and burn.
-This means that acres of what was once trees are logged and set into flames.
+In fact, our neighbours Malaysia and Indonesia produce 80% of the world’s palm oil.
+The primary technique used by them to clear forests is through the method of slash and burn.
+Slash and burn is when acres of what was once trees are logged and set into flames.
 This causes not just air pollution, but also the loss of habitat for the animals once living in the forests.
-The large use of herbicides and fertilizers in the growth of palm oil trees means that plants in that forests become monoculture plantations and lose all native flora and fauna.
+The large use of herbicides and fertilizers to facilitate the trees’ growth means that the forests become monoculture plantations.
+Hence, losing all native flora and fauna.
 This not only drives known species of native plants to extinction, but we also lose all ability to fully study the native environment and flora and fauna of the rainforest that has been cleared.

-In the last 20 years, over 3.5 million hectares of Indonesian and Malaysian forest have been destroyed to make way for palm oil (critically endangered and this is largely due to the planting of palm oil, with the highest record of 6,000 lives lost in a year.
+In the last 20 years, over 3.5 million hectares of Indonesian and Malaysian forest have been destroyed to make way for palm oil.
+Wildlife has been critically endangered largely due to planting palm trees, with the highest record of 6,000 lives lost in a year.
 If you have yet watched the heartbreaking video of an orangutan trying to defend its home, check it out here.

 This devastating impact also affects other unrecorded animals living in these rainforests.
 Imagine your home being burned away and replaced with palm oil trees.
 You lose not just your home, but also your source of food.
 Many animals eventually die from starvation, if not from asphyxiation (suffocation from smoke) during the forest fires.

-So, what is sustainable palm oil?
 According to PM Haze, sustainable palm oil companies use zero-burning methods to clear land, respect land rights and work with local communities to minimise the use of fire, protect forests and plant on existing open land.
-Truth be told, it is very difficult to measure whether it is sustainable as you cannot tell after it has been refined (if it has been mixed or not).
-Even companies that sell sustainable palm oil admit that they cannot assure that the oil is purely sustainable.
-However, it is still optimal to go for sustainable palm oil.
+Truth be told, it is very difficult to measure whether it is sustainable.
+This is because you cannot tell after it has been refined.
+Even companies that sell SPO admit that they cannot assure that the it is purely sustainable.
+However, it is still optimal to go for SPO.

 What can we do?

-In Singapore, Roundtable on Sustainable Palm Oil (RSPO) certified palm oil is currently the closest option we have for haze-free palm oil.
-Hence, vegetable oil that only uses sustainable palm oil will be ‘RSPO-certified.’
+In Singapore, Roundtable on Sustainable Palm Oil (RSPO) certification is the closest we have as a haze-free option.
+Hence, vegetable oil that only uses SPO will be ‘RSPO-certified.’

 We are currently still slowly progressing towards a palm-oil free world.
-And as we do this, we can try our best to switch to oils like pure coconut or olive oil for cooking (please note that olive oil burns easily and is unsuitable for cooking at high heat).
-We can first check the ingredients of the products we buy – especially our soaps and beauty products and avoid those with palm oil.
-While avoiding palm oil in food is difficult, it is easier to switch to palm-oil free beauty products.
-Look for products with other oil bases (coconut or jojoba) or simply ensure that sustainable palm oil is used.
-Often, products with sustainable palm oil will clearly indicate that the palm oil used is sustainable.
+Try your best to switch to pure coconut or olive oil for cooking (please note that olive oil burns easily and is unsuitable for cooking at high heat).
+Also, check the ingredients of the products we buy – especially our soaps and beauty products and avoid those with palm oil.
+While avoiding palm oil in food is difficult, it is easier to make that switch with beauty products.
+Look for products with other oil bases (coconut or jojoba) or simply ensure that SPO is used.
+Often, it will be clearly indicate on the label or packaging.

-While complete avoidance is virtually impossible in a palm-oil intoxicated world, it is important to know about the palm oil problem and slowly try to reduce our use of palm oil products.
-By voting with our dollar, we are telling suppliers we do not want palm oil, or that we only want sustainable palm oil.
+it is completely impossible to avoid palm oil.
+But, it is important to understand the problem and slowly reduce our use of products that contains it.
+By voting with our dollar, we are telling suppliers we do not want palm oil.
+Or that we only want SPO.
 This indeed will slowly drive the economic change needed to alleviate the problems that palm oil brings upon society.